Figo Chan: Arrests and convictions

 Chan has been arrested multiple times for the demonstrations.
 On 18 April 2020 he was arrested with fellow League of Social Democrats (LSD) activist Leung Kwok-hung (also known as Long Hair), amid a crackdown on pro-democracy activists.
 When he appeared before the court to hear his bail, he said that "demonstrating is not a crime."

 He was arrested again on 6 September 2020 for protesting the delay of the 2020 legislative election, which were postponed to 2021 for the COVID-19 pandemic in Hong Kong situation.

 On 8 December 2020, Chan was arrested for his alleged involvement in the unauthorized 1 July march that year.
 Seven other democrats were arrested the same day on similar charges.

 On 28 May 2021, Chan was sentenced to 18 months' imprisonment on charges of organising an unauthorised assembly in 2019 which then turned violent.

 On 16 October 2021, Chan was sentenced to additional 12 months' imprisonment for a July 2020 unauthorised assembly which aimed at protesting the newly passed national security law.

 In July 2022, it was announced that Chan was facing other 14 counts of crimes involving his efforts in organising protests in 2020.

 Imprisonment and identity

-Chan reacted to his conviction that jail time will make him a "better man" saying that "It's better for me to be jailed when I am still young" and adding that "I can do sports and train my muscles."
+Chan reacted to his conviction by saying that jail time will make him a "better man" and adding that "It's better for me to be jailed when I am still young [...]
+I can do sports and train my muscles."
 About his national identity, Chan recalled his patriotic fervour as a child when the 2008 Summer Olympics took place and his wishes to travel to mainland China and said he "believed I was a proud Chinese person", but added that "nothing can give me that recognition of (Chinese) identity any more."

 On October 10, 2022, Chan was released from prison, where he vowed to continue with his activism.
 Chan regretted the disbandment of the CHRF and when asked about leaving Hong Kong, he said that he is "very, very unwilling to emigrate now".